jamf/jamfprotect/siem_examples/Microsoft Sentinel/README.md

 1. Open the .json file with your preferred text editor and find and replace jamfprotect_CL with your custom Log Type Name.
 (You can find the Log Type Name in Jamf Protect -> Administrative -> Data -> Microsoft Sentinel -> Log Type) and save the file.
 2. Navigate to _https://portal.azure.com_
-3. Navigate to Azure Sentinel
+3. Navigate to Microsoft Sentinel
 4. Navigate to the Sentinel Workspace that is being used for Jamf Protect
 5. Navigate to Analytics
 6. Click on the import button in the top menu bar